How to Repair Bad Credit: 11 EZ Steps to Fix a Bad Credit Score

 If you have overdue bills that you’re unable to pay immediately, it’s important to take action to address the situation as soon as possible.
 Here are some steps you can take to manage and pay off your overdue bills.
 When you begin looking to rebuild your credit you have to start with the basics, like figuring out if you can afford you current bills.

-The simple truth is that you cannot expect to repair your credit if you do not have the money to do so.
-I always recommend that you take some time and tally all of your monthly payments with all of your daily expenses.
 Then take your income and minus the previous calculation which shows how much money you are actually left with after you pay for all your expenses.
 If that number is negative you have to make some cuts.
 You just have to think of anything that you spend money on all the time, but really don’t need.
 This might just end up being a trip to the store before work or a stop at the bar after work.

 Don’t cut up all your old credit cards, this isn’t going to help.
 You just need to stop over-using them and start using them wisely.
 Use the credit cards as a tool to boost your credit rather than something that will harm your credit.
 You want to use your credit cards, but – at least in the beginning – not much more than a little bit each month.
 Doing this will keep your credit going, but you’ll have to pay more than you’re spending if you want to make this work.